Gastronomy Eppzirler Alm, hut

 Description

-At the end of the Eppzirler Valley, there is a pasture surrounded by rugged limestone peaks.
-In the 16th century, valuable Tyrolean stone oil was extracted in this breathtaking natural setting, and even Emperor Maximilian was particularly fond of hiking in the area around the Eppzirler Alm.
-To this day, the active alpine farming with about 90 head of cattle at 1,459 meters above sea level is a popular destination for hikers and families.
+At the end of the Eppzirlertal valley, a pasture surrounded by rugged limestone peaks extends.
+In the 16th century, valuable Tyrolean stone oil was extracted in this breathtaking natural setting, and even Emperor Maximilian particularly enjoyed trekking in the area around the Eppzirler Alm.
+To this day, the active alpine farming with about 90 head of cattle at an altitude of 1,459 meters remains a popular destination for hikers and families.

-The impressive panoramic view over Erlspitz, Eppzirler Scharte, Kuhjochspitze, and Reitherspitze is framed by lush alpine meadows surrounding the cozy inn in the Alps.
-From early June to late October, the cabin host Christian serves hungry guests Tyrolean delicacies from farm production and delicious refreshments on the sun terrace.
-Children are always welcome at the spacious 1100-hectare alpine farm, and pilgrims can even find a small Mary's Chapel there.
-By the way: According to legend, somewhere in the area, 30 tons of imperial gold were hidden after the end of the war.
-Nobody has found it to this day.
+The impressive panoramic view of Erlspitz, Eppzirler Scharte, Kuhjochspitze, and Reitherspitze is framed by lush alpine meadows at the cozy inn in the Alps.
+From early June to the end of October, hut owner Christian serves hungry guests Tyrolean delicacies from the farm and delicious refreshments on the sun terrace.
+Children are always welcome on the more than 1100-hectare alpine farm, and pilgrims can even find a small Marian chapel.
+By the way, according to legends, somewhere in the area, 30 tons of imperial gold are said to have been hidden after the war.
+So far, no one has found it.

-You can learn more about the history of the Eppzirler Alm and its hosts in our blog.
+To learn more about the history of the Eppzirler Alm and its hosts, visit our blog.

-In the series "Almgeflüster & Hüttengeschichten", you can find out why the life and work of the mountain innkeepers is much more than just a job.
+In the series "Almgeflüster & Hüttengeschichten" you will learn why the life and work of the hut hosts in the mountains is much more than just a profession.

 STARTING POINT

-From the paid parking lot Gießenbach or the train station Gießenbach near Scharnitz, you can head up well-marked forest roads into the valley to Eppzirler Alm.
+From the paid parking lot Gießenbach or the Gießenbach train station in Scharnitz, it is possible to reach the Eppzirler Alm via well-marked forest roads leading into the valley.

 SUMMER TOURS

-• Hike to Eppzirler Alm.
-From Gießenbach near Scharnitz, the trail begins steeply on a forest road, then more leisurely towards Eppzirler Zinne.
-Through the steep Gießenbach Valley heading south, turn at the bridge towards Eppzirler Alm.
-Traverse lush alpine herb meadows to the idyllic Eppzirler Alm located at the end of the valley.
+• Hike to the Eppzirler Alm.
+From Gießenbach near Scharnitz, the path starts steeply on a forest road, then becomes more gentle towards the Eppzirler Zinne.
+Head south through the steep Gießenbachtal and turn at the bridge towards Eppzirler Alm.
+Across juicy alpine herb meadows to the idyllic Eppzirler Alm located at the end of the valley.
 Return the same way to the starting point.

 To the hike

 • Round hike Eppzirler Alm.
-A beautiful but quite challenging round hike with wide views over the Seefeld region.
-From the valley station of the Rosshütte cable cars in Seefeld, hike over Schlagkopf (1,518m) to Eppzirler Alm.
-From there, continue to the famous Nördlinger Hütte, then return over Reither Spitze and Reitherjochalm to the starting point.
+A beautiful but quite challenging round hike through the alpine meadows with great views over the Seefeld region.
+From the valley station of the Rosshütte cable cars in Seefeld, head over the Schlagkopf (1,518m) to the Eppzirler Alm.
+From there, continue to the famous Nördlinger Hütte, then return to the starting point over the Reither Spitze and Reitherjochalm.

 To the hike

 • Adlerweg Stage 15.
-The fifteenth section of the most famous long-distance hike in Tyrol takes hiking enthusiasts from Solsteinhaus through the Eppzirler Scharte (surefootedness required) and the wild romantic Giessenbach gorge down to Scharnitz or further to Leutasch.
+The fifteenth section of the most famous long-distance hike in Tyrol takes hiking enthusiasts from the Solsteinhaus through the Eppzirler Scharte (surefootedness required) down to Scharnitz or further to Leutasch.

 To the hike

 • Biking tour to Eppzirler Alm.
-This biking tour leads through the picturesque Gießenbachtal to Eppzirler Alm.
-After a snack at the Alm, the return journey follows the same path.To the biking tour
+This biking tour leads through the idyllic Gießenbachtal to Eppzirler Alm.
+After a refreshment at the Alm, the return follows the same route back.To the biking tour

 Getting here